-PLAN 1051 Graphic Communication Staff Contact: School Office CP10 S1
+PLAN 1051 Graphic Communication

 Graphics as an effective communication medium for town planners.
-Technical information and studio experience in essential skills for creative graphics as a functional tool for communicating factual information to peers and clients.
+Technical information and studio experience to teach the essential skills for creative graphics as a functional tool for communicating factual information to peers and clients.
 Exercises in basic drawing, drafting and lettering.
 Photography and visual presentation techniques for brochures and displays are also covered.

-Computer Literacy
+PLAN 1061 Computer Literacy Staff Contact: School Office CP10 S1